Mubasher-Rashidd/EXCEL-bikesales-P1/README.md

 ## How to Use

-1. Download and open the **EXCEL-bikesales-P1.xlsx** file in Microsoft Excel.
+1. Download and open the **Dataset-bikesales.xlsx** file in Microsoft Excel.
 2. Use the **slicers** to filter the data based on the following dimensions:
    - **Region** (Europe/North America/Pacific)
    - **Customer Type** (Married/Single)